Accenture/EcoSonar/README.md

  ![Ecosonar Architecture Azure](./images/ecosonar-architecture-azure.webp)

 ### List of prerequisite components:
-- Sonarqube server minimum version 8.0 (for installation, documentation for a single-node instance or documentation for cluster), no constraint on the edition type.
+- Sonarqube server minimum version 8.0 (for installation, documentation for a single-node instance: https://docs.sonarqube.org/latest/setup/install-server/ or documentation for cluster: https://docs.sonarqube.org/latest/setup/install-cluster/), no constraint on the edition type.

 ### Infrastructure related to EcoSonar:
 - Docker Registry: storage of the Ecosonar API Docker image